Zeyu-Li/figma-docs/README.md

    When you create the text or any other object you will see the changeable bounding box and some helper alignment lines (dotted above)

-   If you want to change the size of the bounding box, drag the white square handles
+   If you want to change the size of the bounding box, drag the white square handles.
+In addition if hover just outside the corner of the white squares you can then rotate the object

 4. You will notice that the font size says the same despite changing the bounding box.
 To actually change the size go to the design section in the right and you will see all the options to change the text including (going line by line):